Calabonga/Calabonga.Utils.Endpoints/README.md

 ﻿# Extensions for Endpoints (ASP.NET Core)

-Simple but very helpful library that's allow to get all metadata for minimal API endpoints using OpenAPI specification.
+Simple but very helpful library ([nuget package](https://www.nuget.org/packages/Calabonga.Utils.Endpoints)) that's allow to get all metadata for minimal API endpoints using OpenAPI specification.

+## Why

+Sometimes it is necessary to determine which Endpoints exists in the Web API, and this must be done dynamically.
+For what purpose?
+To build diagrams, or read access policies, or draw communication schemes.
+This package gives all the meta information about Endpoints.

-## Версия 1.0.0
+## v.1.0.0 2025-05-24

 * First release.